vi-kon/laravel-auth/README.md

 * Permission based access
 * Grouping permissions (Roles)
-* Restrict routes access by individual permission
+* Restrict routes access by individual permission(s) or role(s)
-* Allow same username, separated to individual namespaces (each namespace require individual login screen or option to specify namespace at login)
+* Allow to use same username, separated to individual namespaces (each namespace require individual login screen or option to specify namespace at login)

 ---